hallofdreams/hallofdreams.github.io/_posts/2026-07-04-challengers.md

 "How do most people die?"

 "It changes.
-It can be gunshot wounds or electrocution or anaethestic gas or anything really.
+It can be gunshot wounds or electrocution or anesthetic gas or anything really.
 It depends on what Mr. Pramble's test that day is."

 "Test?!"